papalotis/ft-fsd-path-planning/README.md

 - Panagiotis Karagiannis
 - Albert Thelemann

 The intention of this repository is to provide teams entering the driverless category with a path planning algorithm, so that they can get up and running as fast as possible.
 Teams are encouraged to use this repository as a basis and adapt it to their own pipeline, as well as make changes that will improve the algorithm's performance.
+If your team decides to use this repository, feel free to inform us.
+We would be happy to hear about your experience.

 The algorithm differs from other common path planning approaches in that it can very robustly handle one side of the track not being visible, for example the inside of a corner.
-This is a common problem in the driverless category, especially for new teams with less sophisticated detection pipelines.
+This is a common problem in the driverless category, especially for teams with less sophisticated detection pipelines.

 Parts that are specific to the FaSTTUBe pipeline have been removed.
 The algorithm is now a standalone library that can be used in any pipeline.
 It is a Python package that can be installed using pip.